People burn with the desire to provide unsolicited advice. The problem is, 99.9% of them are unqualified for the advice they provide.

 The truth is often ugly.
 It’s impossible not to offend people when you speak the truth.

-Cowards are scared to death from offending people.
+Cowards are scared to death of offending people.
 As a result, they waste your time by dancing around the issue and their message is diluted with politically correct bullshit.

 In my experience, people who dare to speak the truth without the fear of ruffling some feathers tend to give better advice.
 This is not a clear-cut rule though.
 Because there will always be charlatans or attention whores who will do anything to attract attention.
 See item #4 for a better evaluation of who is a charlatan and who is not.